abitdodgy/abitdodgy.github.io/_posts/2016-02-02-mohamads-world-famous-hummus.md

 **It's important that the chickpeas are dry, and not precooked, canned, or soaked in liquid**.
 Precooked or canned chickpeas usually impart a strange and undesirable flavour.

 The following ingredients are optional.
 But your hummus can't be "world famous" without proper garnishing.
-For me, the following ingredients are not only important for the aesthetics of your hummus, but also for its flavor.
+For me, the following ingredients are not only important for the aesthetics of my hummus, but also for its flavor.

 1. A few shoots of parsley, finely chopped.
 2. One-half of a tomatoe, finely chopped.